jonathanlamar/dotfiles_OLD/README.md

 * ripgrep
 * fzf (but not through apt.
 Build through source instead)
 * python3
+  * also the `jedi` package available through pip, for code completion.
 * exuberant ctags
 * node.js
 * yarn.
 Install using the following (may not be cross platform):